 UCF has an inadequate quantity of tennis courts.
 The current tennis complex, west of Libra Garage, has nine (9) courts that are shared by the entire campus, including UCF Athletics.
 Additional courts should be provided to serve the UCF student body.

-NIRSA standards indicate 0.41 Tennis Courts per 1,000 students, which would indicate that UCF needs 27 courts (deficit of 18 courts).
-The current tennis complex can accommodate one additional court, for a total of ten (10), after the relocation of the four sand volleyball courts to RWC Park.
-UCF Athletics is considering adding intercollegiate tennis courts near the Softball Complex.
-This will relieve a great deal of strain on the existing tennis complex.
+- NIRSA standards indicate 0.41 Tennis Courts per 1,000 students, which would indicate that UCF needs 27 courts (deficit of 18 courts). - The current tennis complex can accommodate one additional court, for a total of ten (10), after the relocation of the four sand volleyball courts to RWC Park.